-Directive 89/662/EEC shall be amended as follows with effect from the relevant date:
+Directive 89/662/EEC is amended as follows with effect from the relevant date:

-- 1) The references: - (a) in Article 1, to "products of animal origin which are covered by the Directives listed in Annex A"; and - (b) in Article 4(1), to "products obtained in accordance with the Directives referred to in Annex A", shall be replaced by "products of animal origin covered by the acts referred to in Annex A";
+- 1. The references: - (a) in Article 1, to 'products of animal origin which are covered by the Directives listed in Annex A';

+(b) in Article 4(1), to 'products obtained in accordance with the Directives referred to in Annex A', are replaced by 'products of animal origin covered by the acts referred to in Annex A';

-2) Annex A shall be replaced by the following:
+2. Annex A is replaced by the following:

-"ANNEX A
+'ANNEX A